 And each application—whether it’s for a mortgage, a credit card or other loan—can cause a hard inquiry, which can temporarily lower your credit score.
 So it’s best to think through your entire financial situation before applying for a credit card while you’re also applying for another line of credit.

-Similar to applying for a mortgage or other loan, if you’ve recently had multiple hard inquiries—by already applying for multiple credit cards, for example—it might be better to wait to apply for a credit card, according to the CFPB.
+Similar to applying for a mortgage or car loan, if you’ve recently had multiple hard inquiries—by already applying for multiple credit cards, for example—it might be better to wait to apply for another credit card, according to the CFPB.